Akash-bu/Recon_ollama/README.md

 ## Example usage

->>> Explain contrastive explanations in simple terms with an example Before I explain, do you know what a contrastive explanation is?
+User: Explain contrastive explanations in simple terms with an example
+Model: Before I explain, do you know what a contrastive explanation is?

->>> no
+User: no
-No problem!
+Model: No problem!
 Here's the simple version.

 A contrastive explanation shows why one situation happened instead of another.
 It highlights the key difference between two possible outcomes and how that difference caused the result we see.